Mazaiyil Nanaigiren: Filming

 Principal photography predominantly took place in Chennai, with song portions being shot in Aravalli Hills and Puducherry and got wrapped in early September 2019.
-The film was in dubbing stage during the launch event.
+The film was in the dubbing stage during the launch event.

 Music

-The soundtrack and background is scored by Vishnu Prasad.
+The soundtrack and background are scored by Vishnu Prasad.
 The first single "Un Kadhal Paarvai" released on 10 July 2024.
 The second video single "Jolly Thaan Joli" released on 5 December 2024.
-The third single "Naatkal Azhagai Maari Poguthey" released on 9 December 2024.
+The third single "Naatkal Azhagai Maari Poguthey" was released on 9 December 2024.